yoveena24-hub/FIT3162_Group3B_CodeBundle/README.md

 1. In Evaluation -> MachineLearning folder, use the R file and the datasets.
 2. In RStudio, go to File -> Open File..
 Browse and click on the downloaded R file.
 3. Click on knit.
+4. After running, an HTML page with the outcomes will open.

 **Built With**